-Planetariums are great places for seeing what they night sky looks like without having to have a powerful telescope.
-Create your own DIY planetarium from a few simple supplies and explore constellations found in the Milky Way galaxy.
+Planetariums are great places to see the night sky without a powerful telescope.
+Create your own DIY planetarium or star projector from a few simple supplies.
+You can use to explore constellations that are found in the Milky Way galaxy, and learn about scientist, Neil deGrasse Tyson.
 We love fun and easy space activities for kids!

-Famous scientist, Neil deGrasse Tyson is an American astrophysicist, planetary scientist, author, and science communicator.
-Since 1996 he has been the director of the world famous Hayden Planetarium.
+Famous scientist Neil deGrasse Tyson is an American astrophysicist, planetary scientist, author, and science communicator.
+He has been the director of the world-famous Hayden Planetarium since 1996.

-Tyson first become interested in space when age 9, he visited the Hayden Planetarium of the American Museum of Natural History for the first time.
+Tyson first became interested in space when, at age 9, he visited the Hayden Planetarium of the American Museum of Natural History for the first time.

 He is well known for his demotion of Pluto to a dwarf planet.
-Tyson said that to deem Pluto a “planet” would insult all the other planets in the solar system.
+Tyson said not deleting Pluto as a “planet” would insult all the other planets in the solar system.
+The decision to reclassify Pluto was not meant to diminish its significance but rather to clarify the definition of what makes a planet in our solar system.
+Check out more fun facts about our solar system here.

 You may not be able to travel to the Hayden Planetarium, but you can explore the constellations with your own homemade star projector.